 For any further information or for a copy of our Family Handbook please contact the school office or the Director, Emily on 0417 243 151 or email eroberts@smwodonga.catholic.edu.au

 We encourage our students to wear their uniform with pride.
-Correct uniform must be worn in its entirety to and from school, with no additional items worn to, from or at school.
+Correct uniform must be worn in its entirety to and from school.

 SCHOOL UNIFORM